apnadkarni/blt/man/datatable.rst

 *tableName* **find** *expression* ?\ *switches*...\ ?

   Finds the rows that satisfy *expression*.  *Expression* is a TCL expression.
 The expression is evaluated for each row in the table.
-  Variable names using column indices or labels (such as "${*index*}" and "${*label*}" may be used to refer the values in the row.
-Note that if a cell is empty it won't have a variable associated with it.
-You can test for this by "[info exists var]".
+The column values can be read via special variables.
+Column variable names are either the column index or label.
+They return the values in the row for that column.
+Note that if a cell is empty it doesn't have a variable associated with it.
+You can use **-emptyvalue** to return a known value for empty cells, or you can test for empty cells by the "info exists" command.

   **-addtag**  *tagName*
-    Notify when rows are created, deleted, moved, or relabeled.

-  **-count**  *maxMatches*
-    Notify when rows are created, deleted, moved, or relabeled.
+    Add *tagName* to each returned row.

   **-emptyvalue**  *string*
-    Notify when rows are created, deleted, moved, or relabeled.
+    Return *string* for empty cells when evaluating column variables.

   **-invert**
-    Notify when rows are created, deleted, moved, or relabeled.
+    Returns rows that where *expression* is false.

+  **-maxrows**  *numRows*
+    Stop when *number* rows have been found.

   **-rows** *rowList*
-    Notify when rows are created, deleted, moved, or relabeled.
+    Consider only the rows in *rowList*.  *RowList* is a list of of row labels, indices, or tags that may refer to multiple rows.

 *tableName* **get** *row* *column* ?\ *defValue*\ ?